xfbs/tmux-rs/README.md

 - [ ] 5786 window-copy
 - [ ]  159 cmd-parse.y (partially translated), need to figure out an approach to get rid of yacc/bison

-- [ ] LICENSE stuff
-- [ ] verify all uses of tailq and rbq, any structs with multiple "entry" fields we use correctly
-- [ ] use base64 crate instead of libresolv

 ## Tips

 - Use clang-format or other to reformat the C code quickly